Will MNAs follow party discipline in speaker’s election?

 Keeping in view the expectations of the incoming ruling coalition and opposition alliance to get more than what is due and legal, some people have predicted an upset in the Speaker’s election.

-Although, on the eve of the Speaker’s election, a kind of bad feeling has been created in the PML-N due to the PPP’s expression of reservations over the nomination of Shahbaz Sharif as the prime minister’s candidate, the former, according to one of its senior leaders who talked to The News, will vote for Khursheed Shah as per the understanding reached between the two sides.
+Although on the eve of the Speaker’s election a kind of bad feeling has been created in the PML-N due to the PPP’s expression of reservations over nomination of Shahbaz Sharif as the prime minister’s candidate, the former, according to one of its senior leaders who talked to The News, will vote for Khursheed Shah as per the understanding reached between the two sides.

 The balloting for the Speaker and prime minister will test the solidity and harmony in the multiparty PAFFE.
 It will be the first time that its components will be taking part in the voting process for their joint candidates.